namnh663/karate-live-payments/README.md

 # Karate Live Payments

-`karate-live-payments` is a Java-based application that leverages the power of the Karate framework to test api services.
+`live-karate` is a Java-based application that leverages the power of the Karate framework to test api services.

 ## Getting Started